Hearing loss is the third most common physical condition in the United States, after arthritis and heart disease.

 How to Prevent Hearing Loss

-In certain cases of hearing loss, caused by ototoxic medication or congenital malformations of the ear, hearing loss may be reversed by discontinuing the use of the drug or through surgery.
+In certain cases, caused by ototoxic medication or congenital malformations of the ear, hearing loss may be reversed by discontinuing the use of the drug or through surgery.

 Noise-induced hearing loss is preventable by using ear protection before exposure to loud sounds.
 Whether you are a musician, construction worker, hunter, or hair stylist, your daily activities may expose you to dangerous volumes.
 Custom ear protection, molded to fit your ear, is the best option for prevention.
 Additionally, using noise-canceling headphones rather than ear buds is recommended.
 Hearing specialists recommend using the 60-60 rule when listening to music or media: 60% volume for no more than 60 minutes a day.

-If you notice changes in your hearing, contact us for a hearing test and consultation.
+If you notice changes in your hearing, contact us for an evaluation and consultation.